FirstClassTree/TimeL-E/README_DB-SERVICE.md

 Note:
 * All endpoints validate that the user exists.
 * All product IDs in requests are validated for existence.
-* Cart responses always return enriched product details (name, aisle, department, price, etc).
+* Cart responses always return enriched product details (product_name, aisle, department, price, etc).
 * All changes update the cart’s updated_at timestamp (exposed in API, ISO8601 UTC).
 * All cart responses include `updated_at` timestamp.
 Clients can display or use this value to track last updates.